 Cryptocurrencies are usually taxed as capital gains tax, income tax, or VAT (upon conversion to a current fiat currency.

-You can find a non-verified table below*, with the characterization of the asset per each country, type of taxation, and the applicable tax rate if, applicable.
+You can find a non-verified table below*, with the characterization of the asset per each country, the type of taxation, and the applicable tax rate if, applicable.

 |Country||Classification||Type of tax||Tax rate|

 |Australia||Property||Progressive income tax GST||19-45% 10%|

 |Canada||Asset||Progressive income tax||15-33%|

 |China||Virtual commodity||Progressive income tax (for international trading)||3-45%|